The accessory meningeal artery is a branch of the maxillary artery but can also branch from the middle meningeal artery.

 Fusion of the coronal suture occu...

 The cribriform plate is a sieve-like structure between the anterior cranial fossa and the nasal cavity.
-It is a part of ethmoid bone and supports the olfactory bulb.
-It is perforated by foramina for the passage of the olfactory nerves and the nerves to the upper part of the nasal septum, the lat...
+It is a part of ethmoid bone and supports the olfactory bulb, which lies in the olfactory fossa.
+It is perforated by foramina for the passage of the olfactory nerves and the anterior ethmoidal...

 The cricoid cartilage is a ring shaped structure that sits just below the thyroid cartilage.
 It is the only complete cartilaginous ring of the whole airway.